Ants and bracket generating distributions in dimension 5 and 6: Singular trajectories for ants' movement

 Anyway, in both cases vector fields $[Z_i,[Z_j,Z_{j+1}]]$ are linear combinations of the vector fields $Z_1,Z_2,Z_3,$ $[Z_2,Z_3],[Z_3,Z_1],[Z_1,Z_2]$ with constant coefficients.
 Hence the function $\lambda\mapsto \langle\lambda,[Z_i,[Z_j,Z_{j+1}]]\rangle$ is a linear combination of functions \be h_1(\lambda),\ h_2(\lambda),\ h_3(\lambda),\ h_{23}(\lambda),\ h_{31}(\lambda),\ h_{12}(\lambda),\quad \lambda\in T^*M, \ee with the same constant coefficients.
 If $\lambda\in\Db^{\perp}$, then first three elements of the sequence \eqref{4} vanish and last three elements are just $u_1,u_2,u_3$.
 Coming back to \eqref{3} we obtain that $\dot u_i$ is a quadratic function of $u_1,u_2,u_2,\ i=1,2,3$.

 A straightforward calculation of Lie brackets gives:

-Now we focus on the case {\bf B}.
+Now we focus on the case {\bf B} and postpone for the future the apparently more complicated case {\bf A}.
 Recall that in this case $u_1+u_2+u_3=0$.
 Moreover, the product $u_1u_2u_3$ is the first integral of system ({\bf B}) and thus the system is integrable.
 In addition, system ({\bf B}) is anti-symmetric with respect to the permutation of variables and the central reflection $(u_1,u_2,u_3)\mapsto(-u_1,-u_2,-u_3)$.
 The fact that $u_1(t)u_2(t)u_3(t)=const$ along trajectories of ({\bf B}) implies that $u_i(t)$ do not change sign.
 We see that it is enough to study the system in the domain $u_1,u_2\ge 0,\ u_3=-u_1-u_2$.

 Let $z_1=x_1+iy_1,z_2=x_2+iy_2,z_3=x_3+iy_3$ be the vertices of the triangle; then $Z_i=\langle z_{i+1}-z_{i+2},\frac\partial{\partial z_i}\rangle,\ i=1,2,3.$ Singular trajectories are solutions of the system: